mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

 Just create a new directory, change into it, and run `cfx init`.

-This command will create an skeleton addon, as a starting point for your own add-on development, with the following file structure:
+This command will create an skeleton add-on, as a starting point for your own add-on development, with the following file structure:

     README.md